 One of the many roadside attractions just south of Garberville, in northern Mendocino County, is Campbell Bros.
 World Famous Confusion Hill.
 Listed as a California Point of Historical Interest, and featured on Ripley’s Believe It or Not, this is definitely a one-of-a-kind attraction.
 It has been the home of mystery and fun since 1949.
 There are several adventures here including … [Read more...]

-Domicile, habitat, home — it’s where your heart is or isn’t.
-In the case of the One-Log House, the heartwood of a 2,100 year old redwood was hewn out by hand to make a complete home with all the amenities.
-Although the timeline for this tree starts around the same time as the birth of Christ, its modern timeline starts with its cutting in 1946.
-The log for the One-Log House was … [Read more...]
+The One Log House is the heartwood of a 2,100+ year-old redwood, hollowed out by hand, and fashioned into a tiny home; complete with all the amenities.
+Although the timeline for this tree starts before the birth of Christ, its modern timeline starts with its cutting in 1946.
+The log for the One Log House was cut down by Art Schmock and his son.
+At that time, the tree was on … [Read more...]